Online Counselling (Australia): How It Works For Mental Health

 For many issues, there are specialised programs available.
 For example, some providers have extra training and expertise in issues like stress management, trauma, alcohol use disorder, and relationship problems.

-The benefits of online counselling
+Benefits and limitations of online counselling

 The demand for online counselling has surged in recent years, driven by factors like increasing public acceptance of mental health care, convenience, and a growing need for mental health support in general.
 As a result, online counselling is being offered by more and more healthcare providers.